All About Colon Cancer

 What is the colon?

-The colon is the longest portion of the large intestine, also known as the large bowel.
+The colon is the longest part of the large intestine, also known as the large bowel.
 The large intestine is the last part of the digestive tract.
-The large intestine a tube that is about 5 to 6 feet in length.
+The large intestine is a tube that is about 5 to 6 feet in length.
 The first 5 feet make up the colon.
-There are four different parts of the colon: the ascending colon, the transverse colon, the descending colon and the sigmoid colon.
-The colon connects to the rectum, and finally ends with the anus.
+There are four different parts of the colon: the ascending colon, the transverse colon, the descending colon, and the sigmoid colon.
+The colon connects to the rectum and finally ends with the anus.

 By the time food reaches the colon (about 3 to 8 hours after eating), the nutrients have been absorbed.
 What remains is liquid waste product.
 A function of the colon is to change this liquid waste into solid stool.
 It does this by absorbing water.
 Stool can spend anywhere from 10 hours to several days in the colon before being expelled through the anus.